deltachat-bot/deltabot/README.rst

 It works as part of a group or in 1:1 chats in `Delta Chat  <https://delta.chat>`_ applications.
 SimpleBot supports `Autocrypt <https://autocrypt.org/>`_ end-to-end encryption but note that the operator of the bot service can look into messages that are sent to it.
+See also: https://github.com/Simon-Laux/ZHV/

 Official Plugins